1949 New York City mayoral election

-The New York City mayoral election of 1949 took place on November 8, 1949 in New York City.
+The New York City mayoral election of 1949 took place on November 8, 1949, in New York City.
 The candidates were incumbent Mayor William O'Dwyer, a Democrat, and former City Council President and 1945 mayoral candidate Newbold Morris, a Republican, as well as other, third-party candidates.
 Morris was also the nominee of the Liberal Party, and additionally ran on the City Fusion ballot line.

 O'Dwyer won the contest with 48.87% of the vote.

+Republican primary

+Governor Thomas Dewey distrusted Newbold Morris, but the Republican Party nominated him.
+Morris supported Franklin D. Roosevelt in the 1944 election and was a member of the Americans for Democratic Action.
+The Liberal Party of New York also nominated Morris.
+U.S. Representative Jacob Javits managed Morris' campaign.